On the U(1) duality anomaly and the S-matrix of N=4 supergravity

 This paper is organized as follows.
 In section~2 we will discuss the $U(1)$ anomaly of the Poincar\'e supergravity from the perspective of the superconformal formulation of the theory.
 We will then construct in detail the anomaly-induced terms in the one-loop effective action in the ``unitary-gauge'' formulation of the theory with manifest $SU(4)$ R-symmetry.
 We shall assume a general reparametrization-invariant regularization scheme and will comment on the structure of other (parity-even, non-anomalous, finite) terms that should also appear in the effective action to maintain supersymmetry.
 We shall discuss a consistent assignment of the $U(1)$ charges to extra matter multiplets coupled to $\NeqFour$ Poincar\'e supergravity and identify a certain $U(1)$ symmetry of asymptotic states such that their corresponding charges are the same as their charges with respect to $U(1)\subset SU(1,1)$.

-In section~3, after a general discussion on the structure and double-copy \cite{BCJLoop} construction of the scattering amplitudes in matter-coupled $\NeqFour$ supergravity, we will proceed to compute explicitly, through the double-copy construction and the generalized unitarity method, the three-, four- and five-point amplitudes that break the asymptotic-state $U(1)$ symmetry previously identified and which are forbidden in the ${\cal N} \ge 5$ supergravities.
+In section~3, after a general discussion on the structure and double-copy construction of the scattering amplitudes in matter-coupled $\NeqFour$ supergravity, we will proceed to compute explicitly, through the double-copy construction and the generalized unitarity method, the three-, four- and five-point amplitudes that break the asymptotic-state $U(1)$ symmetry previously identified and which are forbidden in the ${\cal N} \ge 5$ supergravities.
 These amplitudes are UV finite and have rational dependence on external momenta.
 As usual in scattering superamplitude calculations, the result preserves manifestly the supersymmetry of the asymptotic states.
 We also discuss in some detail the same amplitudes in matter-coupled $\NeqFour$ supergravity.